 2.14 Compliance Certification <40 CFR 70.6(c)> [Sec.
-3Q-0508(n) and Sec.
-3Q-0508(i)(16)]
+3Q-0508(n) and 0508(i)(16)]

-By March 1st unless another date is established by the Director, the permittee shall submit to this Office and the U.S. EPA (U.S. EPA Region 4, Air Enforcement Section, Mail Code: 4APT-AEEB, 61 Forsyth Street, S.W., Atlanta, GA 30303) a compliance certification by a responsible official with all terms and conditions in the permit, including emissions limitations, standards, or work practices.
+By March 1st unless another date is established by the Director, the permittee shall submit to this Office and the U.S. EPA Air Enforcement Branch a compliance certification by a responsible official with all terms and conditions in the permit, including emissions limitations, standards, or work practices.
 The compliance certification shall comply with additional requirements as may be specified under Sections 114(a)(3) or 504(b) of the federal Clean Air Act.
 The compliance certification shall include all of the following (provided that the identification of applicable information may cross-reference the permit or previous reports as applicable):

-- A. the identification of each term or condition of the permit that is the basis of the certification; - B. the identification of the method(s) or other means used by the permittee for determining the compliance status with each term and condition during the certification period, and whether such methods or other means provide continuous or intermittent data.
-Such methods and other means shall include at a minimum, the methods and means required under 40 CFR 70.6(a)(3).
-If necessary, the permittee also shall identify any other material information that must be included in the certification to comply with Section 113(c)(2) of the federal Clean Air Act, which prohibits knowingly making a false certification or omitting material information; - C. the status of compliance with the terms and conditions of the permit for the period covered by the certification, based on the method or means designated in paragraph B above.
+- A. the identification of each term or condition of the permit that is the basis of the certification: - B. the status of compliance with the terms and conditions of the permit for the period covered by the certification, based on the methods or means designated in 40 CFR 70.6(c)(5)(iii)(B).
 The certification shall identify each deviation and take it into account in the compliance certification.
-The certification shall also identify as possible exceptions to compliance any periods during which compliance is required and in which an excursion or exceedance as defined under 40 CFR Part 64 occurred; and

-D. such other facts as the permitting authority may require to determine the compliance status of the source.
+The certification shall also identify as possible exceptions to compliance any periods during which compliance is required and in which an excursion or exceedance as defined under 40 CFR 64 occurred; - C. whether compliance was continuous or intermittent; - D. the identification of the method(s) or other means used by the owner and operator for determining the compliance status with each term and condition during the certification period; these methods shall include the methods and means required under 40 CFR Part 70.6(a)(3); and - E. such other facts as the Director may require to determine the compliance status of the source.